 Ph.D., University of Southern California, 2013

 Matthew Fox-Amato is a cultural historian of the United States and a historian of visual and material culture.
-His interests include the nineteenth century, the Civil War era, the presidency, race and ethnicity, journalism, popular culture and visual culture (especially photography).
+His interests include the nineteenth century, the Civil War era, the presidency, race and ethnicity, African American history, journalism, popular culture, art and visual culture, and photography.
 He is particularly interested in connections between the uneven development of American democracy and visual media.

 “Plantation Tourism,” in Paper Promises: Early American Photography, ed.
 Mazie Harris (Getty Publications, 2018).

 “An Abolitionist Daguerreotype, 1850,” in Getting the Picture: The Visual Culture of the News, eds.
 Vanessa R. Schwartz and Jason Hill (Bloomsbury Press, 2015).

 - National Endowment for the Humanities (NEH) Postdoctoral Fellowship, The Getty Research Institute, 2016-2017 (Declined)

 - Digital Humanities Summer Fellowship, Center for Digital Inquiry and Learning, Univ. of Idaho, 2017

 - The Zuckerman Prize in American Studies, Dissertation Award, The McNeil Center for Early American Studies at the University of Pennsylvania, 2014 (Recipient)

 - C. Vann Woodward Dissertation Prize, Southern Historical Association, 2014 (Runner-up)